Gilles Chiasson: Theatre

 Chiasson has worked as a freelance director, New York, Los Angeles, and Chicago.
 His productions include Way of the Wiseguy (Chicago Center for the Performing Arts), I'm Sorry (The Lounge Theatre, LA; New York International Fringe Festival, Into the Woods and Heading Home (Performing Arts Education Centers).

 Chiasson went on to serve as Producing Director of LA's Reprise Theatre Company, alongside artistic director, Jason Alexander, during their 2010-11 and 2011-12 Seasons.
 The company received 17 Ovation Awards nominations for Chiasson's inaugural season as Producing Director, the most of any theatre company in Southern California, ultimately winning the Ovation for Best Production of a Musical for their revival of Cole Porter's Kiss Me, Kate (musical) as well as a Los Angeles Drama Critics Circle Award for their production of Cabaret (musical) during their 2011–12 season.
 During his tenure at Reprise, Chiasson presented acclaimed artists such as Barry Manilow, Barbara Cook, Patti LuPone, Betty Buckley, Ray Romano, Martin Short, Seth Rudetsky and Sutton Foster in concert in venues throughout Los Angeles including the Saban Theatre in Beverly Hills and UCLA's Royce Hall.

 From there, Chiasson went on to head up the LVUSD Beacon for the Arts Fund and serve as Director of Theater Operations of The Performing Arts Education Centers (the PAECs) located in Calabasas and Agoura Hills, CA. These two state-of-the-art theater complexes consist of two buildings in two locations, each having a 650+ seat Mainstage, a 100-seat Black Box, professionally equipped scene and costume shop, and all requisite support spaces.

+Chiasson now serves as Director of the Haugh Performing Arts Center (HPAC) on the campus of Citrus College, a 1,440-seat proscenium venue which hosts over 140 performances annually, often exceeding 100,000 patrons in attendance.

+As part of RENT's 30th Anniversary, Chiasson will appear along with the other original cast members at The Festival at the Hutton Brickyards in Kingston, New York on August 15, 2026.
+Then on Monday, October 26, 2026, he will appear in the cast of RENT, the 30th Anniversary Concert at Broadway's Richard Rodgers Theatre, helmed by original RENT Director, Michael Greif, and Musical Director, Tim Weil, and benefiting Broadway Cares/Equity Fights AIDS.